Prepaid Steamship Ticket Memorandum - 1898

-This receipt was prepared by the ticket agent and represent the left side of the prepaid steamship passage contract that would have been forwarded to the immigrants named in the contract.
+The ticket agent prepared this receipt, representing the left side of the prepaid steamship passage contract that the agent would forward on behalf of the immigrants named in the contract.

 No. 56559